 A beveled piece can make a unique choice for mirrors, glass table tops, window accents, shower doors, dramatic entryways, and insulated units because it adds a sense of depth to the piece.

 A bevel creates elegant designs that leave a great impression for both the residential and commercial environment.
 Tempered and annealed glass can equally be used for beveling, which makes it perfect for multiple types of applications.
-It can also be used for insulated glass purposes.
+It's also a key component in manufacturing low-e insulated glass units, which help save money on heating and cooling costs.

 Beveling can be accomplished on frosted, tinted, or clear glass, which can add subtle nuances to the more complicated design choices.
 A creative combination of multiple pieces of beveled glass will create unique and stunning displays.